-As HIMSS18 in Las Vegas quickly approaches, time is running out to get registered and make travel arrangements.
+As HIMSS19 in Orlando approaches, it’s time to get registered and make travel arrangements.

 For students on the fence as to whether or not they should join the more than 40,000 health IT professionals at this annual showcase of innovation and education, there is no reason to doubt the value of attendance.

 USF is an Academic Organizational Affiliate of HIMSS, meaning that as a student, a HIMSS membership bears no cost.
 That is compared to the usual $200 for a regular membership or $30 for other students.

 The savings doesn’t stop there though.
 Normally, registration for the conference runs anywhere from $825-$1,225 depending on when you register.
 As a student, conference registration comes at discounted rate of $165.

 But maybe it’s not about money for you.
 Maybe it’s just a question of value.
 In that case, here are six reasons students should clear time for the trip to Orlando this March and join the health IT masses for what promises to be an enlightening week.